CVYO is home to 5 orchestras,

-Our most junior ensemble, youth strings ranges in size from 60 to 90 players.
+Our most junior ensemble, youth strings ranges in size from 40 to 80 musicians.
 This string orchestra is where most string players begin their orchestral journey.
 Students learn how to play successfully as an ensemble and study the nuance, technique, and etiquette required to tackle intermediate symphonic repertoire.
-Some Youth Strings players participate in the Flore Ensemble, comprised of the more experienced players preparing to move into the Preparatory Orchestra.
+Each semester begins at an easy pace and gives new musicians a chance to acclimate to large ensemble playing.
+Our most experienced Youth Strings musicians participate in the Flore Ensemble, in preparation to for the Preparatory Orchestra.

 Average Grades: 1st-4th